 Crabtree rigged stouter plug rods with 1- to 2-ounce grub jigs, ran up-tide from the surface-schooling ladyfish, and bounced jigs below them.
 Immediately he was into giant redfish, 15- to 40-pounders, as many as his clients wanted to catch.
 And that tactic has since proved fruitful for Crabtree wherever ladyfish schools and bull redfish reside.

-Putting in time is vital to consistently catching redfish.
-Nothing replaces experience studying redfish and their habits.
+Putting in time is vital to consistently catching redfish, and nothing replaces experience when it comes to studying their habits.

 “You’ve got to enjoy the hunt for redfish as much as catching them,” he says.
 “Some of my best fishing spots I’ve located simply by dropping my trolling motor and buzzing down a shoreline looking for fish without even a rod in my hand.
 This is a great way to locate fish, and then come back the next day with anglers to the same spot, with identical tide and weather conditions.
 You can bet reds will be there.

-“TOW demands that a fisherman look for new hot spots, and prevents pressuring prime redfish places you already know.
+“TOW (time on the water) demands that a fisherman look for new hot spots, and prevents pressuring prime redfish places you already know.
 You just can’t keep beating up one or two spots, and you sure don’t want to put all of your eggs in one location basket for chartering redfish or fishing tournaments.”

 1 Yo-Zuri Sashimi Slider Metallic; 2 Tora Tube; 3 Rebel Jumpin’ Minnow; 4 DOA Swimmin’ Mullet; 5 MirrOlure Top Dog; 6 Heddon Mega-Spook; 7 Heddon Saltwater Super Spook; and 8 MirrOlure Catch 5.